hyperb1iss/siren/README.md

 ## 🤝 Contributing

-Contributions are what make the open source community such a magical place!
+Contributions are what make the open source community such a vibrant place!
 Any contributions you make are **greatly appreciated**.

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingEnchantment`)
+2. Create your feature branch (`git checkout -b feature/AwesomeFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingEnchantment'`)
+3. Commit your changes (`git commit -m 'Add some AwesomeFeature'`)
-4. Push to the branch (`git push origin feature/AmazingEnchantment`)
+4. Push to the branch (`git push origin feature/AwesomeFeature`)
 5. Open a Pull Request

 See our [Contributing Guidelines](CONTRIBUTING.md) for more information.